-The number one employee benefits people in the Czech Republic care about is the so-called third pillar pension plan, or voluntary supplementary pension plan.
-The state matches employees’ contributions, up to a certain point, which makes it very attractive.
-When asked to rank three other common benefits in order of importance, people from the Czech Republic would answer: Meal Vouchers, Individual Life Insurance with tax advantage and Disability/Death.
+[Updated 3/25/23] The number one employee benefits people in the Czech Republic care about is the so-called third pillar or voluntary supplementary pension plan.
+The state matches employees’ contributions up to a certain point, which makes it very attractive.
+When asked to rank three other common benefits in order of importance, people from the Czech Republic would answer meal vouchers, individual or group life insurance with a tax advantage, and disability/death.

 Mandatory Employee Benefits in the Czech Republic

-Compulsory coverage applies for all employees, including self-employed persons, except casual and seasonal workers.
+Compulsory coverage applies to all employees, including self-employed persons, except casual and seasonal workers.
 Others can join voluntarily.
-The system is administered by Czech Administration of Social Security.
+The system is administered by the Czech Administration of Social Security.
 It is a defined benefit plan (DB).

 Retirement ages for men

-- Born after 1953, pension age increases by two months for each year after 1953, if born after that year
+- The pension age increases by two months for each year after 1953, if born after that year

 Retirement ages for women